fastapi/fastapi/docs/alternatives.md

 !!! check "**FastAPI** recommends it as"
     The main web server to run **FastAPI** applications.

-    You can combine it with Gunicorn, to have an asynchronous multiprocess server.
+    You can combine it with Gunicorn, to have an asynchronous multi-process server.

     Check more details in the <a href="/deployment/" target="_blank">Deployment</a> section.